sandeepmistry/aimldevfest-workshop-2019/exercises/exercise7.md

-# Exercise 7: Gesture Controlled Bluetooth Low Energy Emoji Keyboard
+# Exercise 7: Gesture Controlled USB Emoji Keyboard

 TODO: Implement this

-TODO: Pairing info

 TODO: Embed image or movie of the keyboard in action